saitamasahil/skyscraper/README.md

 * RetroBat

 ## 📚 Supported scraping modules (set with '-s')
 Skyscraper supports a variety of different scraping sources called *scraping modules*.
 Use these to gather game data into the Skyscraper resource cache.
-Check the full list of scraping modules [here](https://gemba.github.io/skyscraper/SCRAPINGMODULES/) and read more about the resource cache [here](https://gemba.github.io/skyscraper/CACHE/).
+Check the full list of [scraping modules](https://gemba.github.io/skyscraper/SCRAPINGMODULES/) and read more about the [resource cache](https://gemba.github.io/skyscraper/CACHE/).

 ## 🧑‍💻 Code contributions
 I welcome any contributions, although I would like to keep things backwards compatible.